kidunot89/wp-graphql-extra-options/README.md

 ```

 ## GraphQL Request Example
-All selected setting will under the `allSettings` type in camelCase.
+All selected settings will appear under the `allSettings` type in camelCase.

 ```
 {